Netsponge/djangocss/README.md

 ## add a css file

-create a static folder and add style.css file
+create a static folder and add folder css plus a file style.css in

 Commit & check